 If disabled, then no process prompt displays on save.
-This setting also applies to the legacy workflow feature.

 TranslateFrenchKeyboardDecimalSeparator

 Specifies whether special decimal translation behavior applies to the Web Client and Windows Client (True/False).
 If enabled, then pressing the decimal key on a numeric keypad is interpreted as a comma when the following are true: the current locale's number format is comma, and the number format for the cell is one of Number, General, Percent, Scientific, or Currency.
 Note that the number format only applies to the Web Client; in the Windows Client, the behavior applies regardless of the number format.